brandon-hamilton/creative-resources/scoping.md

-# Project Scoping
+# Scoping

 This comes in many forms.
 Two examples:

+## Joining a Project

-## Where you are are tasked with working on a project:
+Where you're tasked with working on a project.
 Questions to ask on a scoping call for a project.

 **NOTE**: in this case, billing or other details external to the work itself would have already been discussed and agreed upon.

-You can stick to answering just the numbered points below.
-Ask more questions if necessary.

-#### 1. Timeline and deadlines
+### 1) Timeframe

 - Internal reviews / deadlines
 - External reviews / deadlines

+### 2) Updates / Drafts

-#### 2. Expectations of updates and drafts?
+Expectations of updates.

 - Timing / frequency
+- Types of drafts

+### 3) Deliverables

-#### 3. Expectations of deliverables and end result?
+Expectations of deliverables.

 - File format?
 - Layers?
 - Line Art?
 B&W?
 Color?

-**Electronic delivery**
+#### Electronic Delivery

 - Single Document (e.g. PDF, Word, PSD)?
 - Individual Documents (e.g. SVG, PSD, PNG)?
 - Pre-existing template?
 - Resolution + DPI?

-**Physical delivery**
+#### Physical Delivery

 - Frame?
 Matte?
 - Printing logisitcs
 	* Where / what printing services are available
 	* Test prints?
 	* Cost
 - Shipping logistics
 	* Timeframe (e.g. days vs week+)
 	* Packaging (e.g. how / what materials are needed to protect + ship the item)
 	* Cost
 - Cost of all materials?

-#### 4. Availability of photo / art assets of product / brand / concept for use?
+### 4) Asset Usage

+- Availability of photo, art, product, and brand assets for use
 - Time to build mood board if assets are provided
 - Time to build mood board if assets are not provided

+## Managing a Project

-## Where you're managing the project:
+Where you're managing the project.

 - Defining the scope of a project.
 	* What is the long term goal